How Customer Loyalty Programs Work and Why Your Salon Needs One

 What is a Salon Loyalty Program?

 A salon loyalty program is a rewards system offered by a company to its returning customers.
 Such programs may give a customer coupons, free merchandise, or even new products ahead of official release.
+Customer loyalty programs are lifeblood of the American small business.
+Through thick and thin, small businesses rely on repeat customers for economic sustainability and future planning.

-According to the 2017 Loyalty Report, the average consumer is involved in at least fourteen loyalty programs.
-However, he or she has the capacity to participate in only seven.
 Investing enough time and money in value added customer loyalty programs is the key to holding on to your customers.

 But how do you create an effective loyalty program for your salon that will compel your customers to stay?